nicbou/nicolasbouliane.com/content/projects/ursus.md

 repo_url: https://github.com/nicbou/ursus/
 ---

 I built a static site generator for [All About Berlin](https://allaboutberlin.com/).
 It also powers my personal website.
+It's open source; you can find the code on [Github](https://github.com/nicbou/ursus/).

 {% include "blocks/_tableOfContents.html" %}